 The presenter is responsible for submitting the ePIC approved abstract and posting the conference materials on the conference website in accordance with the conference's instructions and deadlines.

-III.3.3 Designation and Approval of ePIC Public Results
+III.3.3 Designation and Approval of Public ePIC Results

-The criteria and processes for the designation and approval of any ePIC Result as a Public Result suitable for presentation outside of the ePIC Collaboration are defined in a separate, dedicated result release policy document.
-All ePIC Results included in conference materials must be designated as Public Results as defined in this separate policy document.
-In the event that the policy defining the approval of Public Results has not yet been implemented, the first- and second-step approving entities will coordinate to (dis)approve results as Public for specific presentations.
+The criteria and processes for the designation and approval of any ePIC Result as a Public ePIC Result suitable for presentation outside of the ePIC Collaboration are defined in a separate, dedicated Results Release Policy document.
+All ePIC Results included in conference materials must be designated as Public ePIC Results or Published ePIC Results as defined in this separate policy document.

 III.4 Presentation Rehearsal